 – Demonstrated strengths in evolutionary genetics, host-parasite coevolution or closely allied fields

 – Experience with or interest in learning about analysis and interpretation of genomic data and design of mapping studies

 Please email me at email@example.com to discuss the position.

 I look forward to hearing from prospective PhD students with strong research backgrounds and an interest in the evolution of species interactions.
 To start, you can find information about the department, our PhD program, and Charlottesville at the departmental website and the EEB group’s site.
-We also have a new NSF training program EXPAND and the Interdisciplinary Doctoral Fellowship “Reintegrating the Phenotype” for incoming students to support interdisciplinary research, broad career training, and an inclusive community, with support from UVA’s PhD+ and a fellowship for entering students.
+We also have a new NSF training program EXPAND and the Interdisciplinary Doctoral Fellowship “Reintegrating the Phenotype” for incoming students to support interdisciplinary research, as well as broad career training and an inclusive community, with support from UVA’s PhD+ and a fellowship for entering students.
 After you’ve checked those out, reach out to me via email – please describe your research experience and interests, attach your CV, and tell me why you’d fit well in my lab and in the EEB group here.

 In general: I encourage prospective postdocs whose research interests overlap with those of the lab.
 I’m excited to host postdoctoral fellows in the lab, so reach out to me via email to brainstorm funding options.
 USDA, NIH, and NSF are all potential sources of postdoctoral funding in the lab.
 We may also have positions funded through grants.
 When you contact me, please attach your CV, describe your research experience and interests, and tell me why you’re specifically interested in joining our lab group.